 As the second course in the research series, this course provides an opportunity for in-depth examination of the concepts, problems, needs and issues involved in evaluating and conducting research in occupational therapy.
-Students will develop beginning level research skills by initiating the development of a proposal for a scholarly project.
-Student outcomes will include the identification of a researchable problem/question and a review of the literature on a topical area.
+Students will develop beginning level research skills including data analysis and will advance their knowledge of quantitative and qualitative research appraisal skills.
+Students will become familiar with the ethical policies and procedures of conducting research, the process of locating and securing grant funding and demonstrate the skills to write a scholarly report for dissemination.
 PREREQUISITES: OTR5030, OTR5110, OTR5120